utdk/accessible-slick/README.markdown

 --------|----
 [Wrapper](https://github.com/Accessible360/accessible-slick/issues/7) now has `role="region"` and a configurable `aria-label`. | Tells screen reader users exactly where the carousel begins and ends in the DOM and gives them a landmark they can jump to or skip easily.
 Use the [`regionLabel` setting](#new-settings-) to change the `aria-label` text (defaults to `'carousel'`).
 [Each slide](https://github.com/Accessible360/accessible-slick/issues/9) now has `role="group"` with a generic, numbered `aria-label`. | Tells screen reader users exactly where each individual slide begins and ends in the DOM.
 It should fit the vast majority of use cases, but if you _really_ want to disable it you can do so with the new [`useGroupRole` setting](#new-settings-).
+Enabling autoplay now automatically adds a [pause/play toggle button](https://github.com/Accessible360/accessible-slick/issues/13) as the first focusable element. | [WCAG 2.2.2](https://www.w3.org/WAI/WCAG21/Understanding/pause-stop-hide.html) requires that all auto-updating content comes with a way to pause, stop, or hide it.
+For carousels, pause/play icon buttons are the most familiar option.
+Since autoplay is so disruptive for keyboard and screen reader users, as well as people with certain cognitive conditions, the button is the very first piece of content in the slider so it can be reached right away.

 ### Feature changes ⚠️